Valaa-Technologies/valaa-vault/docs/SECURITY.md

 incompatible with `mutablePromises`, because there's no way to validate the history to see if the promises have changed.

 ## 3.2.
+Hapless user protection security domain

+This domain considers attacks that try to co-opt the computational resources and/or identity of a `hapless but reasonable user` in order to bring into being 1) infrastructurally valid ValOS events that are signed by the hapless user or 2) other computational side effects, yet
+3) which are against reasonable expectations of the hapless user.

+As a general purpose, decentralized interactive content creation platform ValOS cannot be expected to be able protect against all attacks in this category.
+However, all tools and solutions that are in line with ValOS philosophy and which help in reducing the prevalence and impact of this category of attacks should be aggressively pursued and integrated into ValOS core.

+Once a technical solution is accepted as part of ValOS core infrastructure it becomes part of the infrastructure integrity domain.

+### 3.2.1.
 Gateway guarantees

-These are guarantees that the Valaa Open System gateway / plugin infrastructure makes in limiting partition interactions.

-This section is not even.
+Gateway guarantees are mechanisms similar to CORS protections.

+The role of a gateway in ValOS ecosystem is similar to browsers.
+It is a 'standardized', audited executable.
+Its users rely on it to restrict and isolate computation and requests made by the partitions (ie. documents) it handles and presents to the users in various ways.
+It does this to prevent malicious or broken partition from behaving against the interests or expectations of the user.

+Gateway guarantees revolve around partition content interpretation, computation and presentation by restricting these processes based on the origin and other relevant contextual information.

+As of 2019-03 There are no gateway guarantees, as they're mostly pending the authentication infrastructure.

 ## 3.3.
-Authorities
+Wild west authority security domain

-The third major component of the infrastructure, Authorities, is of lesser importance due to couple of reasons.
+The third major component of the ValOS infrastructure, Authorities, is of lesser importance due to couple of reasons.

 From the perspective of authority owners:
 - authority owners can typically be expected to be in full control of